ppinard/ebsd-image/doc/download.rst

 ========

 **The current version of EBSD-Image is:** |version|.
-For older versions, please refer to the :sf-link:`download section <files>` of our SourceForge project.

 EBSD-Image is licensed under the
 `GNU General Public License v3 <http://www.gnu.org/licenses/gpl.html>`_ and RML-Image under its own freeware license.
 For more information about the license and third-party libraries used in this project, please refer to the :ref:`license` page.

-If you are experiencing problem running EBSD-Image, please report it in our :lp-link:`bug tracker <bugs>`.

 .. contents::